 Anyone can submit their results, but participants will be judged based on the published criteria.
 Anyone suspected of cheating will be disqualified.
 First, second and third prizes will be awarded for each category.
 Submitted results will be displayed, the winners announced, and prizes awarded during the banquet dinner.
 The winning entries will also be published in the IEEE AESS Magazine.

 Each team should submit a four-page concept paper in order to qualify for the challenge event at the conference.
-The deadline for submitting the concept paper is 30th January 2020 and the papers should be submitted by email to [email protected] and [email protected].
+The deadline for submitting the concept paper is 30th January 2020 and the papers should be submitted by email to (Click to show email) and (Click to show email).
 The concept papers should clearly describe the design that the team is taking as well as include the planned Bill of Materials (BOM).

-S. Flandermeyer, R. Kenney, H. Kim, K. Konyalioglu, A. Pham, and C. Schone: An All-COTS Autmotive Radar for SAR Imaging and Target Classification Concept Paper
+- S. Flandermeyer, R. Kenney, H. Kim, K. Konyalioglu, A. Pham, and C. Schone: An All-COTS Automotive Radar for SAR Imaging and Target Classi cation Concept Paper

 One SDR-KIT 2400AD2 radar kit - https://ancortek.com/sdr-kit-2400ad2